panzerdp/dmitripavlutin.com/content/posts/107-type-checking/index.md

 ### 1.2. *typeof* and not defined variables

+While `typeof`'s direct scope is to determine the type of the value, it has an interesting property that you can use to determine if a variable is defined on not.

 JavaScript throws a reference error if you access a variable that is not defined:

 ```javascript